Imagabalin

-Imagabalin (INN, USAN; PD-0332334) was an investigational drug that acted as a ligand for the α2δ subunit of the voltage-dependent calcium channel, with some selectivity for the α2δ1 subunit over α2δ2.
+Imagabalin (INN, USAN; PD-0332334) was an investigational drug that acts as a ligand for the α2δ subunit of the voltage-dependent calcium channel, with some selectivity for the α2δ1 subunit over α2δ2.
 It was under development by Pfizer as a pharmaceutical medication due to its hypothesized anxiolytic, analgesic, hypnotic, and anticonvulsant-like activity.
 It reached phase-III clinical trials for treatment of generalized anxiety disorder; however, the trials were terminated by the manufacturer.
 The drug is no longer under development.

+Synthesis

+Protein engineering has been used to modify the Vibrio fluvialis aminotransferase to catalyze the asymmetric transamination of a synthetic intermediate.